Blogging has the ability to drive new interior design clients on autopilot.

 Know Your Audience

 It’s important to know their demographic and purchasing patterns, as well as what they find interesting.
 Here at VIGO, we ask questions like, “Does our audience want a “How-to install your single handle faucet” article or would hey prefer a longer-form review on high-end farmhouse sinks.
-Another must when blogging for interior designers is to pair practicality with what we call the “pretty vibe.”
+Another must when blogging for and interior designer is to pair practicality with what we call the “pretty vibe.”

 Yes, your kitchen/bathroom/shower space must look beautiful, but it also has to function optimally.
 Weaving in both elements will bring your blog readers the most value.”